Seri Kembangan: Food

-Seri Kembangan is known for its good and varied street food, incorporating Chinese, Malay, Indian and other races' influences into its literal melting pot.
-The best places to savour street cuisine include Seri Kembangan Night Market and Seri Serdang Night Market (opens every Monday and Friday nights).
+Seri Kembangan is known for its varied street food, incorporating Chinese, Malay, Indian and other races' influences into its literal melting pot.
+The places to savour street cuisine include Seri Kembangan Night Market and Seri Serdang Night Market (opens every Monday and Friday nights).
 The more prominent local dishes include nasi lemak, asam laksa, char kway teow, curry noodle, mamak fried mee, rojak and cendol.

 Tourism

 Seri Kembangan is home to the Mines Wellness City, a healthcare-oriented resort city.
 There used to be a theme park known as Mines Wonderland, which operated between 1997 and 2011.

 Transportation

 Car

 Seri Kembangan is located at the intersection of three tolled highways - the North–South Expressway Southern Route, the Sungai Besi Expressway and the East–West Link Expressway..
 The Damansara–Puchong Expressway, the Maju Expressway and the South Klang Valley Expressway run near the western fringe of this township.
 The interchange between Shah Alam Expressway, Kajang Dispersal Link Expressway, Sungai Besi–Ulu Klang Elevated Expressway, MRR2 and Federal Route 28 lies nearby.

 Consequently, Seri Kembangan is regarded as the southern gateway into Kuala Lumpur for motorists travelling from southern Selangor, Negeri Sembilan, Malacca or Johor.